-Banks and other financial service providers impose stricter due diligence measures on the NPO sector, making it difficult for philanthropy and NPOs to operate across borders to respond to societal needs.
-It is becoming more difficult to get access to formal banking services given banks are de-risking/excluding parts of the sector.
-Some banks/financial service providers are no longer serving the charitable/public benefit sector since they consider it too risky and/or due diligence is becoming too costly and the risk is unevenly allocated to those processing the funds.
+Banks and other financial service providers impose stricter due diligence measures on the NPO sector, making it more difficult for philanthropy and NPOs to operate across borders to respond to societal needs.
+It is becoming more difficult to get access to formal banking services since banks are derisking/excluding parts of the sector.
+Some banks/financial service providers are no longer serving the charitable/public benefit sector since they consider it too risky (see list of resources at the end of the paper) and/or due diligence is becoming too costly and the risk is unevenly allocated to those processing the funds.
 There is also a decline in correspondent banking due to complex due diligence processes, specifically in cross-border contexts when intermediaries are involved.
 Intermediaries cannot rely on a process of another provider in a different country, leaving them with too much residual risk.